 See also the Silver Lake Branch from Silver Lake Junction to Perry, abandoned by the B&O in the 1970s.

-Thanks to Eric Augatis for contributing information about this route.
+Thanks to Eric Augatis for contributing information.

 |Applic. of BUFFALO, ROCHESTER AND PITTSBURGH RY.
 CO. and B&O, to abandon portion of Main Line 4th Subdiv'n. betw.
 Ashford, and LeRoy, NY, incl.
 Silver Lake Br., at or near Silver Lake Jct. and Chace, NY, total distance approx. 69.12 mi., all in Genesee, Wyoming, Allegany and Cattaraugus Counties, NY.|

 What is the mileage of the abandoned line between Silver Springs and Machias?